-"Person" means any individual, corporation, company, partnership, firm, association, political subdivision of this State and any state, interstate or Federal agency.
+"Person" means any individual, corporation, company, partnership, firm, association, City of Garfield, or political subdivision of this State and any state, interstate or Federal agency subject to municipal jurisdiction pursuant to the Municipal Land Use Law, N.J.S.A.
+40:55D-1 et seq.